Rhizomatica/mercury/README.md

 # Configuration

-Both the physical layer and the data link layer parameters can be defined in configurations.cc
+The data link layer parameters can be defined in data_link_layer/datalink_config.cc

 The data link layer has the following parameters to be configured: